 If you’re not interested in the technical details about recent changes to Google Play, feel free to skip ahead to the steps below. :)

 Despite these changes, we’re happy to report that distribution to Google Play through PublishDrive is fully up and running.
-Authors just have a few more steps to complete compared to the previous process.

-Step Three: Fill out PublishDrive’s Internal Form
+Step Two: Fill out PublishDrive’s Internal Form

 This will help us match your future Google Play Publisher account with your PublishDrive account, so be sure to fill out this form carefully.

-Once you have a Google Play Books Partner account, you’ll need to assign PublishDrive as service provider of the account.
+Once you have a Google Play Books Partner account, you’ll need to assign PublishDrive as the service provider of the account.
 This satisfies Google’s updated policies regarding their relationship with copyright holders, while entrusting PublishDrive to handle all operational tasks on your behalf.

 To do so, just fill out this form.
 (Note: this form is also included on PublishDrive’s Google Play Signup page, so you can complete the entire process within our platform.
 We also provide you with detailed instructions on how to fill out the form).